humanmade/altis-enhanced-search/docs/README.md

 Depending on the configuration specified for `facets`, if the `match-type` property is set to `any`, it will force the results to match any selected taxonomy term.
 If set to `all`, it will match to results with all of the selected terms.

-### Auto Suggest
+### Search Form Auto Suggest
-The default auto suggest functionality has been modified but does not effect the default WP search form template.

-In addition to the default auto suggest endpoint, an additional endpoint was added (`/autosuggest/`).
-This endpoint accepts as json object to modify the parameters that are forwarded to ElasticPress for suggesting posts.
+This feature enhances search forms on the website to show a dropdown list of suggestions as users type.